kristoferlund/ic-siwe/packages/ic_siwe/README.md

 [ERC-4361: Sign-In with Ethereum](https://eips.ethereum.org/EIPS/eip-4361) - Off-chain authentication for
 Ethereum accounts to establish sessions

-`ic_siwe` implements most parts of the Sign In with Ethereum (SIW standard, [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361) with some notable exceptions:
+`ic_siwe` implements most parts of the Sign In with Ethereum (SIWE standard, [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361) with some notable exceptions:

 - `nonce` - The SIWE standard requires that each SIWE message has a unique nonce.
 In the context of this